GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 out](https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/)
 and replace with more privacy-preserving variants.

-Currently, Chrome teams are working on [storage partitioning](https://github.com/privacycg/storage-partitioning), which separates browser storage per-site.
-This means sites with the same eTLD+1, such as
-`http://example.com` and `http://this.example.com`, could share browser storage.
+Chrome teams are working on [storage partitioning](https://github.com/privacycg/storage-partitioning), which separates browser storage per-site.
+This means iframes embedded on sites with the same eTLD+1, such as `frame.example` and `site.example`, could share browser storage.
-Sites that share the same port but have different hostnames, like `http://example.com:443` and `http://this.com:443`, won’t share browser storage.
+Iframes embedded on sites that have different hostnames, such as `frame.example` and `site.other`, won’t share browser storage.

 Storage partitioning will be applied to standard storage APIs including LocalStorage, IndexedDB, and cookies.
 In a partitioned world, information leakage